 We are dependent on third parties to manufacture our products even though we are able to purchase products from a variety of third-party suppliers.
-MMMC purchases new modulars from various manufacturers who build to MMMC's design specifications.
+Mobile Modular purchases new modulars from various manufacturers who build to Mobile Modular's design specifications.
 With the exception of Enviroplex, none of the principal suppliers are affiliated with the Company.
-During 2006, MMMC purchased 32% of its modular product from one manufacturer.
-The Company believes that the loss of its primary manufacturer of modulars could have an effect on its operations since MMMC could experience higher prices and longer lead times for modular product until other manufacturers increased their capacity.
+During 2007, Mobile Modular purchased 33% of its modular product from one manufacturer.
+The Company believes that the loss of its primary manufacturer of modulars could have an adverse effect on its operations since Mobile Modular could experience higher prices and longer delivery lead times for modular product until other manufacturers were able to increase their production capacity.